 3. Dress Appropriately for the Event

 Plan to dress similarly to the other vendors and attendees at the event.
 If you’re attending a business expo, a dry cleaned pair of slacks and a dress shirt might be perfect.
-If you have a booth at a local summer festival, appearing in uniform might help attract attention.
+Do you have a booth at a local summer festival?
+Then appearing in uniform might help attract attention.
 If you’re not sure, ask the event host how most people dressed last year.

 4. Bring a Team